 Transition Out of the Military

-Lastly, we covered her transition out of the military.
+Lastly, we cover her transition out of the military.
 While at West Point the second time she married and her husband.
 He needed to be in a big city for his remote job.
-Her daughter was in high school and didn’t want to transfer schools again.
+And her daughter was in high school and didn’t want to transfer schools again.
 That led to wanting to stay in the DC area after the military.
 With two years of planning and focusing on discovering herself and finding the right job, not just a job.
 She was able to make a successful transition out of the military.
 She has so much advice for those looking to join the military or for those planning to leave the military behind.

 Connect with Naomi: